Central Limit Theorem(s)

 - The maximum entropy argument: The Gaussian is the maximum-Shannon-entropy distribution with given mean and variance.
 (So what?)

 - Decompose an arbitrary distribution into a part that's invariant under averaging and a part that isn't.
 The latter component goes away under repeated averaging, so we need to converge to a distribution that's invariant under averaging, such as the Gaussian...
-(Arguably the same as the generating-function argument?)
+(Arguably the same as the generating-function argument, at least in the characteristic-function/Fourier-transform version?)

 - The renormalization group, somehow; I understood that argument in the 2000s.
 (Maybe identical to some or all of the above?)